30% off with code BTS2018

 —Peter Evans, Professor Emeritus, University of California, Berkeley and Senior Research Fellow, Brown University

 "Christopher Gibson's new book is a substantive, theoretical, and methodological success.
-It offers new ideas concerning social movements and institutional change, and harnesses a rigorous comparison of three Brazilian cities to teach us about the role of Brazil's public health movement in improving social development outcomes."
+It offers new ideas concerning social movements and institutional change, and harnesses a rigorous comparison of four case studies to teach us about the role of Brazil's public health movement in improving social development outcomes."

 —James Mahoney, Northwestern University